 ELECTRONICALLY GENERATED COVER-PAGE

-An approved electronically generated cover-page is automatically created as part of an electronic submission.
-The cover-page is available to download and print upon completion of submission and is not included in the pagination.
+An approved electronically generated cover-page is automatically created as part of the electronic submission but is not included in the pagination.

 TITLE PAGE

 A title page giving:

 the full title of the thesis;

 a statement as follows: ‘A thesis submitted to the University of Manchester for the degree of Doctor of [insert degree title] in the Faculty of ............’ (please refer to University Regulation X for a list of correct Faculty and School titles and refer to University Regulation XI for the correct long and short form of the degree title.